AxisCommunications/axis-aws-kinesis-vsp/README.md

 3. When using the temporary credentials the original image from [Option 1: Access key ID and Secret access key](#option-1-access-key-id-and-secret-access-key) can be used with one minor update in to the `docker-compose.yml` file needed to start the Kinesis stream.

     - In the root folder of the repo update the `docker-compose.yml` to use the temporary credentials set in the exported environment variables above, in addition including the `AWS_SESSION_TOKEN`.

-     - Update the environment variables in the `docker-compose` file:

      ```sh
      # From: